ebadi/autonomous_platform/High_Level_Control_Computer/DIGITAL_TWIN_ROS.md

 The long term goal is that the high level control software should be able to interface with the low level control software running on the Raspberry Pi 4b.
 This is done through an ethernet connection, meaning it could be done both wirelessly and by wire.
 The two docker containers for high level software and low level software should therefore be started from devices located on the same network.

-As of August 2023 this is NOT needed yet, since no Autonomous Driving algorithms have been implemented yet.
-But for future reference:
+In 2025 this were achieved by doing the following steps.

-- Connect the development laptop to the AP4-ROUTER_2.4Ghz network. ssid and pw credentials can be found in root directory README file.
+- Connect the development laptop to the AP4-ROUTER_2.4Ghz network (Or make sure that the development laptop and the Raspberry Pi are connected to the same network). ssid and pw credentials can be found in root directory README file.
 - Make sure the two docker containers are started
 - Make sure high level software is running on ROS_DOMAIN_ID=1